-We’re close to Devil’s Lake State Park, the state’s most visited park; Mirror Lake with its stellar cross-country ski trails; and quiet and secluded Rocky Arbor.
+We’re close to Devil’s Lake State Park, the state’s most visited park, and Mirror Lake with its stellar cross-country ski trails.
 Don’t forget state natural areas like Parfrey’s Glen and Baxter’s Hollow.
 Then take a leisurely stroll of the Baraboo Riverwalk, a paved trail from Ochsner Park to the famed Circus World state historic site.

 How to unwind after all that hiking?
 One can easily plan an entire trip around tours and tastings in Baraboo, starting at Driftless Glen Distillery, which distills, ages and barrels all its spirits on-site.
 It’s known for its bourbon and rye.
 Stay for a distillery-inspired meal and be sure to ask for a table with a view of the Baraboo River.